nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 }
 ```

-This should fix the rendering issue and make the font in code blocks look correct.
+This should fix the rendering issue and make the text-size in code blocks look correct.

 If I have sent you this post, it means that I've spotted this issue on your site.
 Should be an easy fix.